X-COM: Terror from the Deep: Reception

-Together with its predecessor, X-COM: UFO Defense, Terror from the Deep's sales had passed 1 million copies by March 1997.
+Together with its predecessor, UFO: Enemy Unknown, Terror from the Deep's sales had passed 1 million copies by March 1997.
 The game was received mostly very well by critics.
 PC Gamer UK called it to be "not only a great sequel to UFO but a superb game in its own right."
 Computer Game Review offered a rave review and awarded the game a "Platinum Triad" score.
 On the other hand, GameSpot stated that "apart from new art and a handful of new combat options, this is exactly the same game as UFO Defense, only much more difficult."
 Next Generation felt the same: "In the end, X-COM 2 is still a phenomenal game, and has been scored as such, but it seems so much more could have been accomplished to make this game more than just a carbon copy of an old game."

 Julian Gollop criticised MicroProse for "some classic mistakes in turn-based games, which is to make the difficulty too tough and the levels too big, long and tedious to get through."
 According to Jake Solomon, the lead designer of 2012's XCOM: Enemy Unknown, MicroProse did few new things with the sequel "except made it brutally harder and made the cruise ships four times longer than any human could realistically make," yet still the game "was awesome."